 That’s just a starter list; there are many more crazymaker types out there.

 I know you’ve run into business connections whose repeated bad behavior has you scratching your head in bewilderment.

 Remember, unless you are a psychotherapist or psychiatrist, you are not trained to identify crazymakers upon first meeting them, so don’t beat yourself up if one of these people sneaks into your business life.
 Even trained mental health practioners cannot always instantly spot a crazymaker.

-In Part 2 of this blog post, I’ll give you some tips on how to deal with the crazymaker clients in your business life.
+In Part 2 of this blog post, I’ll give you 18 ways to deal with the crazymaker clients in your business life.